 This document gives you information about which files can be deleted.

-Note: Ensure that you stop the Desktop Central MSP server before deleting anything.
+Note: Ensure that you stop the Endpoint Central MSP server before deleting anything.
 It is recommended that you keep the last two backup files in each of the folders mentioned below.

 Folder path: DesktopCentral_Server>\bin\.
 Delete the following files:

 - Zipped log files: This comprises files that were sent to the support team.
 The name of the file is DesktopCentral_Logs.zip

 - Heap profiler (Hprof) files: Hprof files are created when the disk space is low.
 The name of the file has the extension .hprof.
 For example, java_pid9448.hprof.

 - Null folders: Folders with the name null

 Folder path: <DesktopCentral_Server>\PatchBackup\.
 Delete the following folders with names that include the following:

 - <BuildNumber-TimeStamp>.
 For example, <70137-Feb-22-2011-15-10>.
 These folders are created when Endpoint Central server is upgraded.

 Folder path: <DesktopCentral_Server>\mysql\temp.
 Delete all the files in this folder.

 You will now have more space in the drive where the Endpoint Central MSP server is installed.